-However, Perronet's principled actions to put an end to slavery and what he saw as its many disguises, perpetrated by the agents of Company, fell foul of his superiors.
-When Lord Castlereagh received Perronet's letters condemning what he had found in Sierra Leone, he passed the letters on to Wilberforce and Thornton, and sent a curt reply to Perronet, ordering him to return to England.
+But Perronet's principled actions to put an end to slavery and what he saw as its many disguises in the apprenticeship system were criticised.
+When Lord Castlereagh received Perronet's letters condemning what he had found in Sierra Leone, he passed the letters on to Wilberforce and Thornton, and sent an abrupt reply to Perronet, ordering him to return to England.
 The whistleblower was fired.
-The directors of the Company, 'prominent public figures whose reputation and attachment to good causes had placed them in the unique position of being advisers to government ministers and representatives of the national conscience' [5; p.339], feared that Perronet's disclosures would undermine their status and usefulness.
+The directors of the Company, 'prominent public figures whose reputation and attachment to good causes had placed them in the unique position of being advisers to government ministers and representatives of the national conscience' [5; p.339] feared that Perronet's disclosures would damage their reputations and usefulness.